- Studying Law at Yale

 Owen Fiss is Sterling Professor Emeritus of Law of Yale University.
 He was educated at Dartmouth, Oxford, and Harvard.
 He clerked for Thurgood Marshall (when Marshall was a judge of the United States Court of Appeals for the Second Circuit) and later for Justice William J. Brennan, Jr. He also served in the Civil Rights Division of the Department of Justice.

-Potter Stewart Professor of Constitutional Law and Director, The China Center
+Potter Stewart Professor of Constitutional Law and Director, the Paul Tsai China Center

 Paul W. Kahn